Florentino Das: Solo sailing

 Das was inspired by the French sailor Éric de Bisschop, who arrived in Hawaii from France on his sailboat Kaimiloa.
 Das was mentored by de Bisschop on modern sailing techniques, and in turn the former helped work on the repairs of de Bisschop's boat.

 Receiving sponsorship from a local fraternity called Timarau Club, along with proceeds from the sale of three fishing boats Das was able to acquire a surplus US Navy S-Bottom hull.
 Along with his four sons, Das worked on the boat, and rigged it with canvas sails and a 25 hp outboard motor.
-He named her Lady Timarau.
+He named the 24-foot sailboat Lady Timarau.

 On May 14, 1955, Das slipped out of Kewalo Basin in Honolulu in front of family and friends, and sailed into open ocean without modern communication or navigational systems, except for a compass.
 A month into his adventure, after encountering a number of storms and damage to his boat, he came across a Japanese fishing vessel, Daisan Shinsei Maru, who offered to tow him to Ponape in Micronesia.
 His sponsor had requested that he return to Hawaii, but Das instead took on odd jobs for the next eight months to generate funding for the continuation of his trip.

+During a radio interview, Das explained his desire to continue in his voyage as he "wanted to prove that Filipinos are not only good boxers but also good boatbuilders and sailors."

 On February 22, 1956, Das was able to secure clearance from the local authorities and sailed off towards the Philippines.
 Along the way, Das passed Truk Island, the Hall Islands, as well as Yap Island, and finally on April 25, 1956, after almost 12 months into his personal adventure, he saw the Philippines for the first time in two decades, landing Siargao Island at Masayay, Alegria, in the town of Santa Monica, Surigao del Norte.
 The locals did not know who Das was, nor what he achieved, but he became a local curiosity.
 However, the news of his arrival soon spread and the Philippine Navy dispatched a ship to escort Das on his plan to return to his hometown of Allen, Northern Samar, where he was welcomed as a local town hero.

 In Manila, President Ramon Magsaysay received Das on May 11, 1956, with a fluvial parade along the Pasig River, and conferred him an honorary rank of Commodore of the Philippine Navy, as well as the Philippine Legion of Honor rank of Officer [OLH].
 The Mayor of Manila Arsenio Lacson received a letter from his counterpart from Honolulu as hand carried by Das, and gave the latter Keys to the City.